 - promoting mobile learning

-Learning resources that can be used in mobile learning include:
+Resources that can be considered for mobile learning include:

 - learning apps